 Below are some of the most popular digital fundraising platforms and tips on how to use them effectively:

-2. Online donation sites
+Online fundraising sites

 One example of a successful collaboration with an online platform was the British Heart Foundation’s personalised video campaign for the 2016 London to Brighton bike ride.